Engineering Communications Requirement

 1. Take and pass an offered Engineering Communications course.
 Please see "note" at the bottom of Category A for more information.

-3. Enroll in and pass ENGRC 3023, a 1cr attachment to an engineering course that is not one of the officially designated W-I or C-I courses.
+3. Enroll in and pass ENGRC 3023 , a 1cr attachment to a 3-credit engineering course that is not one of the officially designated W-I or C-I courses.
 CE instructors may occasionally wish to extend communication competencies with added work inside their course for a given semester so that it will fulfill the Engineering Communications Requirement.
 With the approval of the CCGB’s Subcommittee on Engineering Communications, instructors may have students co-register in ENGRC 3023, which may be taken more than once with different courses by permission of the engineering instructors.
 As a 1cr offering, this course does not fulfill a Liberal Studies requirement, even via petition.

 For questions or an appointment to discuss options, please send an email immediately requesting an appointment at engrcomm_info@cornell.edu.
 Please see "note" at the bottom of Category A for more information.
 The highest grade possible for ENGRC 3023 is an "A," regardless of the grade in the associated course.

-• All 3023 paperwork MUST be submitted by 22 August 2023 for Fall 2023 semester consideration.
+• All 3023 paperwork MUST be submitted by the last Wednesday of January for consideration for Spring semester consideration.

-• All 3023 paperwork MUST be submitted by 18 January 2024 for Spring 2024 consideration.
+• All 3023 paperwork MUST be submitted by the last Wednesday of August for consideration for Fall semester consideration.

 • Students who are approved will enroll in a 1cr graded course using a PIN provided by the ECP Director.